Xata/mw-website-dev/content/pages/resume.md

 ## Education

 **Metropolitan State University of Denver**
-Bachelor of Science in Computer Information Systems · 2023
+Bachelor of Science in Computer Information Systems · *2019 - 2023 (Graduated)*

 **Community College of Denver**
-Associate of Applied Science in Computer Information Systems · 2016
+Associate of Applied Science in Computer Information Systems · *2015 - 2016 (Graduated)*

 ---